 The colours listed progress from warm to cool.

 With some consideration to colour messaging you’ll be able to choose colour that fits with your target audience.

-In the next (and final) article in this series, Colour Theory 3: Applying colour in Affinity apps, we’ll look at colour relationships and how you apply colour and create palettes in Affinity apps.
+In the next (and final) article in this series, Colour Theory 3: Applying colour in Affinity apps, we’ll look at how you apply colour and create palettes in Affinity apps.